wting/williamting.com/src/posts/pwait.md

     - monitoring multiple pids
     - monitoring processes based on name

+I looked into an event driven implementation (using `tail --pid`) but was rejected due to lack of `--pid` support in BusyBox's implementation.

 Anyway, you can find `pwait` at this [GitHub repo][gh].

 [pw]: http://www.freebsd.org/cgi/man.cgi?pwait